jggarita/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I'm an Economics Ph.D.
+I am an Economics Ph.D.
 Candidate at the <a href="https://liberalarts.utexas.edu/economics/">University of Texas at Austin</a>.
-My research interests lie in analyzing wage determination and sorting in frictional and imperfectly competitive labor markets.
-My most recent work investigates the effect of minimum wage policies on firms.
+My research interests lie in the intersection between macroeconomics, labor, and industrial organization.
+My recent work investigates the effect of minimum wage policies on firms.